pachugonis/exchange/BOT_SERVER_SAMPLE.md

 # Sample Telegram Bot Server

-This is a starter template for the Telegram bot server that works with your 4EX Exchange platform.
+This is a starter template for the Telegram bot server that works with your ExchangeKit platform.

 ## Quick Start